monomadic/yew-web3-template/README.md

 This is a template for using Web3 browser extensions (like Metamask, etc) from yew, using rust and webassembly.

+An example of the code this project generates can be found [here](https://monomadic.github.io/yew-web3-template-example/).

 ## Running

 ```bash